If You Want to be a Good Person, It Does Matter What You Believe

 I would argue that what is truly dangerous is precisely the bifurcation between doctrine and ethics that Kant inaugurated and that has become so ingrained in the contemporary imagination.
-For though we rarely aver to the fact, so many of the ethical norms that we take for granted are deeply rooted in very definite doctrinal claims of the Judeo-Christian traditions.
+For though our culture rarely admits it, so many of the ethical norms that we take for granted are deeply rooted in very definite doctrinal claims of the Judeo-Christian traditions.
 When the dogmas are ignored or declared irrelevant, the normativity of the moral claims is, sooner or later, attenuated.

 I would imagine that, if pressed, most people in our society would characterize “being a good person” as treating others with love, honoring the dignity, freedom, and inherent worth of their fellow human beings.
 And most would agree that ethical violations—stealing, lying, sexual misbehavior, infidelity, cheating, doing physical harm, etc.—are correctly seen as negations of love.
 But what is love?
 Love is not primarily a feeling or an instinct; rather, it is the act of willing the good of the other as other.
 It is radical self-gift, living for the sake of the other.
 To be kind to someone else so that he might be kind to you, or to treat a fellow human being justly so that he, in turn, might treat you with justice is not to love, for such moves are tantamount to indirect self-interest.
 Truly to love is to move outside of the black hole of one’s egotism, to resist the centripetal force that compels one to assume the attitude of self-protection.
 But this means that love is rightly described as a “theological virtue,” for it represents a participation in the love that God is.
 Since God has no need, only God can utterly exist for the sake of the other.
 All of the great masters of the Christian spiritual tradition saw that we are able to love only inasmuch as we have received, as a grace, a share in the very life, energy, and nature of God.

-In our commitment to love and to human dignity, we are, whether we know it or not, operating out of a theological consciousness.
-When the doctrines and practices that support religious consciousness are dismissed—as they so often are in contemporary secularism—the moral convictions born of that consciousness are imperilled.
-This is the massively important point missed by those who so blithely say, “it doesn’t matter what you believe, as long as you’re a nice person.”
+In our commitment to love and human dignity, we are, whether we know it or not, operating out of a theological consciousness.
+When the doctrines and practices that support religious consciousness are dismissed—as they so often are in contemporary secularism—the moral convictions born of that consciousness are imperiled.
+This is the massively important point missed by those who so blithely say, “It doesn’t matter what you believe, as long as you’re a nice person.”